ibm-cloud-architecture/refarch-kc/docs/index.md

-# Container Shipment EDA reference implementation
+# Reefer Container Shipment solution - EDA reference implementation

 The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://ibm-cloud-architecture.github.io/refarch-eda/) with event backbone, functions as service and microservices.
 It aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga and give a lot of best practices around implementing event driven microservices.

-Updated 05/14/2019.
+Updated 05/23/2019.

 ## What you will learn